Maternal death: Policy

-In terms of aid policy, proportionally, aid given to improve maternal mortality rates has shrunken as other public health issues, such as HIV/AIDS and malaria have become major international concerns.
+In terms of aid policy, proportionally, aid given to improve maternal mortality rates has shrunken as other public health issues, such as HIV/AIDS and malaria, have become major international concerns.
 Maternal health aid contributions tend to be lumped together with newborn and child health, so it is difficult to assess how much aid is given directly to maternal health to help lower the rates of maternal mortality.
 Regardless, there has been progress in reducing maternal mortality rates internationally.

 In countries where abortion practices are not considered legal, it is necessary to look at the access that women have to high-quality family planning services, since some of the restrictive policies around abortion could impede access to these services.
-These policies may also affect the proper collection of information for monitoring maternal health around the world.
+These policies may also affect the proper collection of information for monitoring maternal health globally.

 As a result of cuts to foreign aid during the second administration of US president Donald Trump, maternal health clinics closed, disrupting "vital services for maternal, newborn and child health" according to the World Health Organization (WHO).

-Significant progress has been made since the United Nations made the reduction of maternal mortality part of the Millennium Development Goals (MDGs) in 2000.
+Significant progress has been made since the United Nations made reducing maternal mortality part of the Millennium Development Goals (MDGs) in 2000.
 Bangladesh, for example, cut the number of deaths per live births by almost two-thirds from 1990 to 2015.
 A further reduction of maternal mortality is now part of the Agenda 2030 for sustainable development.
 The United Nations recently developed a list of goals termed the Sustainable Development Goals.
 Some of the specific aims of the Sustainable Development Goals are to prevent unintended pregnancies by ensuring more women have access to contraceptives, as well as providing women who become pregnant with a safe environment for delivery with respectful and skilled care.
 This initiative also included access to emergency services for women who developed complications during delivery.